gndrmnn/nodepool/doc/source/static.rst

             :type: str
             :required:

             The hostname or ip address of the static node.
+The combination of ``name``, :attr:`providers.[static].pools.nodes.username`, and
+            :attr:`providers.[static].pools.nodes.connection-port`
-This must be unique across all nodes defined within the configuration file.
+            must be unique across all nodes defined within the configuration file.

          .. attr:: labels
             :type: list